Moesh-zz/Its-Mine/README.md

 	- Unbreakable
 	- Given back when dropped
 - **Torches** * 8 (given)
-	- Refilled up to 8 at an Iron Golem location
+	- Refilled up to 8 at an Trader location
 	- High chance to be dropped by mobs
 - **Food** * 2 (given)
-	- Refilled up to 2 an Iron Golem location
+	- Refilled up to 2 an Trader location
 	- High chance to be dropped by mobs

-## Item sets
-Players may choose between three item sets before the game starts.
+## Items (HIGHLY SUBJECT TO CHANGE!!!!)

-### Scaffolding (default)
+### Scaffolding
 Weave a wooden web of troubles.

 Items: